 Kanat’an World Passport

-Include Peoples of the Salmon 3”x3.5” “PotS Special Label” on page 6 of your World Passport, with your ID#, PotS signatures and seals.
+Follow instructions!
+Print out this powerhouse of how to include Peoples of the Salmon 3”x3.5” “PotS Special Label” on page 6 of your World Passport (and more), which displays your:

-- At checkout you receive instructions to follow and a weblink to WSA’s online application form (tip: print our instructions and then bookmark their application page).
+- Purchase PotS Special Label.
+Go through checkout to receive instructions, and a weblink to WSA’s online application form (bookmark page).

 The rest of the costs of your WSA World Passport vary depending on terms and shipping: